 We have issued warrants to purchase shares of our common stock in connection with distribution and programming agreements.
-As of March 31, 2015 and December 31, 2014, 16,667 warrants to acquire an equal number of shares of common stock were outstanding and fully vested.
-At March 31, 2015 and December 31, 2014, the exercise price of outstanding warrants was \$2.50 per share.
-In March 2015, we extended the expiration date for these outstanding warrants for 60 days which resulted in an insignificant incremental warrant related expense.
-We did not incur warrant related expenses during the three months ended March 31, 2014.
-Warrants were included in our calculation of diluted net income per common share as the effect was dilutive for the three months ended March 31, 2015 and 2014.
+As of December 31, 2014, 16,667 warrants to acquire an equal number of shares of common stock with an exercise price of \$2.50 per share were outstanding and fully vested.
+During the three months ended June 30, 2015, the remaining 16,667 warrants were exercised on a net settlement basis, resulting in the issuance of 6,010 shares of our common stock.
+Except for an insignificant amount of warrant expense associated with the extension of the warrants during the three months ended March 31, 2015, we did not incur warrant related expenses during the three and six months ended June 30, 2015 and 2014.
+Warrants were included in our calculation of diluted net income per common share as the effect was dilutive for the three and six months ended June 30, 2014.
+As of June 30, 2015, there were no warrants outstanding.